Introducing valeda light therapy

 Patient Information

-Routine eye exams play an essential role in maintaining healthy vision.
-For individuals with stable vision and no known eye disease, having a comprehensive eye exam every two years is recommended.
-During this visit, your eyes will be dilated so the doctor can thoroughly examine the retina, your vision will be evaluated, and you will be screened for a range of eye conditions.
-If additional evaluation is needed, a more in‑depth exam and any necessary testing will be scheduled.
+Routine eye exams support long‑term vision and overall eye health, and they’re an important part of preventive care.
+For people with stable vision and no known eye disease, a comprehensive exam every one to two years is typically recommended.
+During this visit, your eyes are dilated so the doctor can closely evaluate the retina, your vision is checked, and you’re screened for a variety of medical eye conditions.
+If the doctor finds anything that needs a closer look, a more detailed exam and any necessary testing will be scheduled.

 Preparing for Your Exam